MCCC’s Student Government elected new officers during their Oct. 5 meeting.

-President Funchion’s choice to sing during the speech was interesting, said second-year rep Carley Kish.
+President Funchion’s choice to sing during the speech was interesting, said second-year representative Carley Kish.

 As president, Funchion will run the meetings.

-Kish, Mario Tucker, Nick Manor, Victor Rodriguez and Jack Ryder were in the running for vice president.
+Kish, Mario Tucker, Nick Manor, Victor Rodriguez and Jack Ryder ran for vice president.

-Jack Ryder, former liaison and fifth-year rep, will serve as Funchion’s right hand, as voted by the group.
+Jack Ryder, former liaison and fifth-year representative, will serve as Funchion’s right hand, as voted by the group.